Rayyan200103/THE-CHRONICLE/README.md

-# THE-CHRONICLE
+# THE-CHRONICLES
-The Chronicle — By Chaudhry Rayyan
+The Chronicles — By Chaudhry Rayyan